Watch Me Do

-"Watch Me Do" is a song recorded by American singer-songwriter Meghan Trainor from her second major-label studio album Thank You (2016).
+"Watch Me Do" is a song by American singer-songwriter Meghan Trainor from her second major-label studio album, Thank You (2016).
 It was released on March 25, 2016, to digital download platforms by Epic Records as the album's first promotional single.
 Produced by Ricky Reed, he co-wrote the song with Trainor, Jacob Kasher Hindlin and Gamal Lewis.
 "Watch Me Do" is a hip hop-influenced pop song, with lyrics about female empowerment.
 The track received mixed reviews from music critics, with some of them appreciating its empowering theme but others being critical of Trainor's rapping skills.
 It was performed during Trainor's The Untouchable Tour (2016).

 Background and composition

 "Watch Me Do" was written by Meghan Trainor along with Jacob Kasher Hindlin, Gamal Lewis and Ricky Reed, with the latter also having produced the song.
 The song was released as the first promotional single from Trainor's second major-label studio album Thank You (2016), on March 25, 2016, by Epic Records.
 It is an upbeat, brass-heavy pop track where Trainor references a number of rap songs, containing "90s hip hop throwback vibes" according to MTV News.
 Colin Stutz of Billboard noted the presence of "swagger" and "groove", and writing "she opens the track singing over a funky drum beat before going on to gloat".
 Entertainment Weekly's Dana Rose Falcone described it as a "female-empowerment" track, adding that she "peppers her new song with some hip-hop and doesn't play the modesty card".

 Music Times' Carolyn Menyes described the track as a notable departure from Trainor's previous work, writing "it differs greatly from the doo-wop influences of Trainor's first album and few hit singles" and compared it to the works of Christina Aguilera and Destiny's Child.
 Sam Warner of Digital Spy described it as a "2000s banger", and "a typically Trainor-esque empowering anthem".
 He likened it to the early work of Britney Spears.
 Idolator's Carl Williott wrote that Trainor was in "full flaunt mode", adding "she preens over a syncopated synth-horn-snare beat".